Simon Bridges demoted following serious misconduct allegation after interaction with colleague - NZ Herald

 Former National Party leader Simon Bridges has tonight been demoted and "relieved of his portfolio responsibilities" following an allegation of serious misconduct relating to an interaction with a female caucus colleague.

-National leader Judith Collins announced Bridges' demotion in a release just after 9pm.
+National leader Judith Collins announced Bridges' demotion in a release just after 9pm tonight.

+The MP who laid the complaint against Simon Bridges is understood to be Jacqui Dean.
+It is understood to relate to crude comments Bridges made at a function about five years ago.

+Bridges is understood to have been talking with a group of about three fellow MPs when Dean walked past and the Tauranga MP called to her and made the comment.

+Dean complained about it at the time and Bridges was spoken to.
+Bill English was the leader of the party at the time.

+Dean, who is the MP for Waitaki and has been in Parliament since 2005, has been approached for comment.

-"This evening, with unanimous support of the board of the National Party, Simon Bridges, Member for Tauranga, has been demoted and relieved of his portfolio responsibilities," Collins said.
+In a written statement tonight Collins said: "This evening, with unanimous support of the board of the National Party, Simon Bridges, Member for Tauranga, has been demoted and relieved of his portfolio responsibilities".

 "The decision follows an allegation of serious misconduct relating to Simon Bridges' interaction with a caucus colleague."